laamaa/m8c/README.md

 *m8c* is a client for Dirtywave M8 tracker's headless mode.
 The application should be cross-platform ready and can be built in Linux, Windows (with MSYS2/MINGW64) and Mac OS.

-Experimental audio routing support can be enabled by setting the config value "audio_enabled" to "true".
-The audio buffer size can also be tweaked from the config file for possible lower latencies.

 Many thanks to:

 * Trash80 for the great M8 hardware and the original font (stealth57.ttf) that was converted to a bitmap for use in the progam.